 For JPEG type images, the command would be:

 The thumbnail image quality is surprisingly good.
 I thought lsix would just display blurry thumbnails.
 I was wrong.
-The thumbnails are clearly visible just like on the graphical image viewers.
+The thumbnails are clearly visible just like as they appears on the graphical image viewers.

 And, that's all for now.
 As you can see, lsix is very similar to '